canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/getting-set-up.rst

   Ubuntu.
 Doing so will allow you to test changes in the same environment where those changes will actually be applied and used.

-  Don't want to install the latest Ubuntu development version of Ubuntu?
+  Don't want to install the latest development version of Ubuntu?
 Spin up an `LXD container <https://help.ubuntu.com/lts/serverguide/lxd.html>`_.

 Install basic packaging software